© 2026

 No primary residences burned down as a result of the Flanders Fire, although the siding melted on some homes.
 Garden sheds and other outbuildings burned down in the blaze, although how many succumbed has not been identified.

 One home damaged in the fire is at Roberts Cattle Ranch on the 16000 block of County Highway 11.
-Larry Roberts and his partner Linda Hill returned home to find melted siding, a melted fence and smoke damage inside.
+The home shared by Larry Roberts and his partner Linda Hill has melted siding, a melted fence and smoke damage inside.

 Linda Hill talks to an emergency worker who had stopped by to check on her on May 18, 2026, in Mission Township.
 The siding on the house where she lives in was damaged by the fire, and the house also sustained smoke damage on the interior.